 - Efuels: 910TWh

 I think the renewables numbers here are kind of dry.
-They've made an attempt to contextualise them by comparing them to the amount of renewables we've got now, but I don't think many people have a great idea of how big that number is.
+They've made an attempt to contextualise them by comparing them to the amount of renewables we've got now, but I'm not sure many people can reel those numbers off the top of their head.
 So let's try to get a better idea of just how daunted we should be by a number like 910TWh.